vishal24102002/TouchBridge/README.md

 ⚠️ Make sure both your PC and phone are on the same Wi-Fi network.

 Built using Flutter for the mobile interface and Python with PyAutoGUI for the server-side, TouchBridge is a cross-platform tool designed for developers, students, and everyday users who want smarter, wireless control.

+💡 Got Ideas?<br>
+  Have a cool feature in mind that could make TouchBridge even better?<br>
+  👉 Feel free to suggest it by creating an issue or pull request!<br>
+  Let's build this together. 🚀